robol/MPSolveForAndroid/README.md

    [ Select option 4.
 Build for all architectures ]
 $ git clone git://github.com/robol/MPSolveForAndroid
 $ cd MPSolveForAndroid
-$ android update -project -p . -t n
+$ android update project -p . -t n
   [ n is the number of the target that you want.
 You can find available targets
     with android list targets ].
 $ ndk-build all